 A doctor can see a rash caused by stress, but can’t know about nausea unless you tell them.
 That’s the difference.
 So be certain to let them know everything.

 As we can see, the difference between anxiety and stress isn’t always easy to spot.
 But if you feel worried, pressured or panicky even when your life is going well—that’s the time to seek help.

-If you’d like to find out more information on any of the topics mentioned in this article, please contact Health Assured on 0333 251 3208
+If you’d like to find out more information or depression or anxiety counselling on any of the topics mentioned in this article, please contact Health Assured on 0333 251 3208